FatemehRazzaghy/fatemehrazzaghy.github.io/_posts/2022-10-19-Post-MyClass.md

 ---
 layout: posts
-title: در کلاس چه گذشت
+title: How was my sommer in 2023
 ---

-- We wrote some code
+- I traveld alot.
-- We built our website
+- I experienced new things.
-- We pushed
+- I started to learn new language.